Getting to Know the AP French Language and Culture Course

 - The course provides opportunities for students to demonstrate an understanding of the products, practices, and perspectives of the target cultures.

-- The course prepares students to use the French language in real-life settings.
+- The course prepares students to use the target language in real-life situations.

 AP French Language and Culture resource requirements:

 - The school ensures that each student has a copy of printed course materials for individual use inside and outside of the classroom.